Journal Selection for Publishing

 - The website contains broken links.

-How to identify a predatory journal?
+How do I identify a predatory journal?

 - Master Journal List (WoS, Clarivate)

-- Journals Citation Reports (WoS, Clarivate)
+- Journal Citation Reports (WoS, Clarivate)

 - Scopus Sources (Elsevier)